 The Feel: one characteristic of the region is much of the valley floors are occupied by factories.
 Presumably the rivers once powered mills, one thing led to another and today it seems as if many valley floors are either blocks of apartments or factories.
 The good news for visiting cyclists is it only takes seconds to escape into peaceful woodland where all you can hear is the sound of your bottom bracket creaking.

 This one starts at the Urkotronic factory – they make vending machines – and you pass the building which itself slopes on the hill, as if Basques have to be climbers just to work in a factory.
-It’s steep 10% at the beginning but be warned: this is easy.
+It’s a steep 10% at the beginning but be warned: this is the easy bit.

 Later on you swap the dark woodland for pastures and the gradient eases but there are still some very tight hairpins, you have to go around the outside even to attack them.
 There’s a cattle grid to retain livestock: watch out for errant goats that stubbornly stand in the road.
 You pass a second farm and things are about to get harder still, the tarmac is replaced by concrete which is scored to help draining and full of cracks with grass growing in them.

 It keeps zigzagging and it’s steep, the cement track leads to a second cattle grid and a short descent for 30 metres before the road just pitches up once more, it’s relentless.
 By now you can see Eibar far down below, this is one of those spaceship climbs that launch your vertically in no time.
-Soon the road reaches the main road, turn right, and it’s wide enough for two cars.
-Two buses even as you see the stop signs and think it might have been wiser to use to use one next time.
-The slope eases it’s uphill but with the gentle gradient and smooth tarmac you’re pedalling on silk.
+Soon the road reaches the main road, you turn right.
+Now it’s wide enough for two cars, two buses even as you see the stop signs and think it might have been wiser to use one next time.
+The slope eases and with smooth tarmac you feel like your pedalling on silk compared to what came before.
 Then the sanctuary comes into sight.
 There’s not much of a view, but there’s a trough with a tap for more water on the side of the sanctuary.

 - It’s fiendish going up but easier than descending, the steep slopes, the loose gravel, the damp patches would make for a fraught descent.
 There is a road descending beyond the Arrate chapel but take this at your peril, it’s got steep ramps that deliver you straight into awkward bends.
 Use the main road back down for the sensible route back down.